KDE/kde-builder/doc/configuration/conf-options-table.md

 With this option, you can specify a path to shell file, which will be sourced before the project binary is launched with `--run` option.
 For example, you can use it to set `QT_LOGGING_RULES` and `QT_MESSAGE_PATTERN` variables, so you could customize the debug output.

-Related command line option: [--source-when-start-program](cmdline-source-when-start-program)
+Related command line option: [--source-when-start-program](cmdline-source-when-start-program).

 (conf-use-idle-io-priority)=
 [`use-idle-io-priority`](conf-use-idle-io-priority)